 The Atlantic sturgeon Chesapeake Bay Distinct Population Segment is federal- and state-listed as endangered.
 The Chesapeake Bay Distinct Population Segment includes five critical habitat units for the species: Potomac River, Rappahannock River, York River system (including Pamunkey and Mattaponi Rivers), James River, and Nanticoke River/Marshyhope Creek (Federal Register, 2017).
 Atlantic sturgeon is an anadromous fish that spends most of its life in saltwater and migrates into freshwater to spawn.
 There is a small spawning population in Virginia's James River and York River, approximately 140 miles and 120 miles south of NSA Annapolis, respectively.
 Spawning is not known to occur in Maryland waters (MDNR, n.d.).
 The species has not been found in the Severn River and is unlikely to inhabit College Creek near the Proposed Action.
+EFH is not designated for Atlantic sturgeon in College Creek or Severn River.

 Shortnose sturgeon, federal- and state-listed as endangered, is found in the Chesapeake Bay.
 This anadromous fish spends most of its life in brackish or saltwater and migrates into freshwater to spawn from February through April.
-This species prefers large, low-salinity river systems, and, near the Chesapeake Bay, is primarily found in the Potomac and Susquehanna Rivers (approximately 110 miles south and 45 miles north of NSA Annapolis, respectively); it has not been found in the Severn River or its tributaries (NOAA Fisheries, n.d.).
+This species prefers large, low-salinity river systems, and, near the Chesapeake Bay, is primarily found in the Potomac and Susquehanna Rivers (approximately 110 miles south and 45 miles north of NSA Annapolis, respectively); it has not been found in the Severn River or its tributaries (NMFS, n.d.).
 As such, shortnose sturgeon is unlikely to be located in College Creek near the Proposed Action.